FAQ

 Yes, our application procedure is online only!
 From VPD to application documents, entrance examinations and aptitude test, the whole precess is now online only.

-Will there be an entrance examination?
+Is there an entrance examination?

 Is it possible to earn a Ph.D./ Doctoral degree?